Rate this page:

 curl -D- \ -X GET \ -H "Authorization: Basic ZnJlZDpmcmVk" \ -H "Content-Type: application/json" \ "https://your-domain.atlassian.net/rest/api/2/issue/QA-31"

-Because Jira permits a default level of access to anonymous users, it does not supply a typical authentication challenge.
-Some HTTP client software expect to receive an authentication challenge before they will send an authorization header.
-This means that it may not behave as expected.
-In this case, you may need to configure it to supply the authorization header, as described above, rather than relying on its default mechanism.
+Because Jira permits a default level of access to anonymous users, it does not supply an authentication challenge.
+Some HTTP clients expect to receive an authentication challenge before they send an authorization header.
+This means that a client may not behave as expected.
+In this case, configure the client to supply the authorization header, as described above, rather than relying on its default mechanism.

-A CAPTCHA is 'triggered' after several consecutive failed log in attempts, after which the user is required to interpret a distorted picture of a word and type that word into a text field with each subsequent log in attempt.
+A CAPTCHA is 'triggered' after several consecutive failed log in attempts, and requires the user to interpret a distorted picture of a word and type that word into a text field with each subsequent log in attempt.
 If CAPTCHA has been triggered, you cannot use Jira's REST API to authenticate with the Jira site.

 Rate this page: